fwinkelbauer/chunkyard/README.md

 # Chunkyard

-An experimental library/application (Windows and Linux) for archiving files in a content addressable storage with support for dynamic chunking, encryption and compression.
+An experimental application (Windows and Linux) for archiving files in a content addressable storage with support for dynamic chunking and encryption.

 ## Build